NamesMT/starter-monorepo/apps/backend/README.md

 #### Hono `app` export naming conventions:
 * Root and main app entries (app.ts, $.ts) should be named as: `<Name>App`, and it should only `.route` other instances or `.use` middlewares, do not define routes on the `App` instance.
 * For other app entries, a.k.a routes defines, it should be named as: `<Name>RouteApp`, i.e: `/api/dummy/hello.ts` should be named as `dummyHelloRouteApp`/`helloRouteApp`.

+## Notes & Guides

+### Deploying to AWS Lambda for medium / big functions

+When deploying to AWS Lambda, the best pratice is that you'll use something like `https://github.com/0x80/isolate-package` to isolate and create a zip file for all prod dependencies packages, zip it, and deploy it as a "layer" for the Lambda function.